techn0man1ac/PerpetualLEDWristwatch/README.md

 https://github.com/techn0man1ac/PerpetualLEDWristwatch/tree/main/LumiTime/Code/12LEDWachATtiny13

-The time, which start the clock, set only in the code, these are the 26 and 27 code lines.
+The default time, which start the clock, set in the code, these are the 27 and 28 code lines.

 This project full open source(PCB and code), so anyone can modernize it.
 But we must give credit to the previous project, without which there would be no "ATtiny13BinaryWatches":